 - Work experience opportunities for yr 11 pupils, agreed on an individual basis if appropriate for the pupil.

 - KS4 pupils will additionally be offered the opportunity to attend the Kent Choices local events and access individual visits to post 16 providers (as required).

 - Careers is covered throughout the curriculum, in particular within PSHE and the vocational subjects offered.

-Pupils can access careers information, advice and guidance through a fully qualified and independent careers adviser who works with Enterprise Learning Alliance on a weekly basis.
-The careers programme is overseen by the appointed Careers Leader, Carla Brisley.
+Pupils can access careers information, advice and guidance through a fully qualified and independent careers adviser who works with Enterprise Learning Alliance on a termly basis.
+The careers programme is overseen by the appointed Careers Leader, Sam Burton.